Spring Semester Tuition Due

 Wake Tech recently announced that it received a $636,128 grant from the National Science Foundation to develop North Carolina's first electric vehicle courses and an EV certificate within the Automotive Systems Technology degree program.
 The college had already been incorporating EV instruction, thanks to nearly $1 million in federal Community Project funds the college received last year.

-The EVSE Field Technician Certification program will combine instruction in electrical systems and electric vehicles, including codes, standards and regulations; electrical energy fundamentals; electric vehicles and batteries; charging stations; commissioning; and maintenance.
+The EVSE Field Technician Certificate course will combine an introduction to electrical systems and electric vehicles, including codes, standards and regulations; electrical energy fundamentals; electric vehicles and batteries; charging stations; commissioning; and maintenance.
 Students will learn electrical safety, charging station configuration and specification, communication systems, site inspection, troubleshooting and repair.

 Public demand for cleaner and more efficient electric vehicles is evidenced by rapidly growing demand nationally, and, in North Carolina, that demand is outpacing initial expectations.
 Just recently, Gov. Roy Cooper announced that the state surpassed his original registration goals outlined in Executive Order 80 – 80,000 zero-emission vehicles by 2025 – more than two years ahead of schedule.
 As of February 2024, this number is over 88,000.
 Thousands of electric vehicle chargers have already been installed across the state, with installations increasing daily as public and private partners respond to this rapidly growing demand.